curtis-murray/curtis-murray.github.io/src/content/education/education-3.md

 ---
-year: "2015-2018"
+year: "2014-2017"
-title: "Bachelor of Mathematics (Pure)"
+title: "Bachelor of Science (Pure Mathematics)"
-subTitle: "The University of Adelaide, Australia"
+subTitle: "The University of Melbourne, Australia"
 bgColor: "bg-skill-bg-three"
 ---